 Social media and emails are also online communication tools, but the average wait time to get answers from these platforms can be as high as 10 to 17 hours.
 Hence, the high satisfaction rate with Live Chat solutions.

-Even though chatbots can be quite effective in real-time answering questions too, having a human attendant for eCommerce is the best solution.
-Even more so when the store’s catalog has a great number of products — that way, a human is more informed and can give better, personalized answers increasing conversions and sales.
+Even though chatbots can be quite useful in real-time answering questions, having a human attendant for eCommerce is the best solution.
+Even more so, when the store’s catalog has a high number of products, a human is more informed and can give better, personalized answers to increasing conversions and sales.

 How to offer better customer service through live chat?

-Despite having so many benefits, live chat can still be the cause of a decrease in conversions if not used properly.
-So, these are some tips and practices you should follow to have the best results when acquiring your live chat solution.
+Despite having so many benefits, live chat can still cause a decrease in conversions if not used properly.
+These are some tips and practices you should follow to have the best results when acquiring your live chat solution.